KrishangSaharia/SchedulerAPIDjango/README.md

 ## General info
 This project includes scheduling Django Rest APIs
+This contains 2 endpoints -
+one for scheduling and other one is ping endpoint to check whether the server is alive or not .

 ## Setup
-To install all the dependencies run inside SchedulerAPIDjango directory:
+To install all the dependencies run:

 ```
 $ pip install -r requirements.txt